Part of the Faculty of Communication and Design

-- Completion of a four-year bachelor’s degree (or equivalent) from an accredited institution
+- Completion of a master’s (or undergraduate- whichever is applicable) degree from an accredited institution.

 Students are equipped with a critically informed approach to fashion studies, including familiarity with key theorists and critical debates relating to the fashion system.
 Appealing to a wide variety of students, this program does not require prior fashion industry knowledge.
 Students will gain advanced research skills by completing an original written or creative major research project.